Cities have become early adopters of digital twin technology and, as such, city planners are using virtual models to gain a competitive edge.

 What does the future hold?

-While digital twins could vastly reduce errors and improve the planning, building, and operation of a city, it is clear that data security and the sharing of information remains a challenge.
+Digital twins can vastly reduce errors and improve the planning, building, and operation of a city; however, data security and the sharing of information remain a challenge.

 Asite has been at the forefront of innovation in the AEC sector since its establishment in 2001.
 As such we have recognized the potential digital twins have to not only transform and improve our industry but also transform and improve our lives on a whole.
 Asite’s platform supports the collaborative nature of digital twins and provides stakeholders with the tools they need to collaborate and share information in a secure online environment.
 To find out more, you can speak to a member of the team or Book a Demo.

 Sign up for product news and our latest insights published monthly.
 It's a newsletter so hot, even global warming can't keep up.